patrick-5546/sampleproject/CONTRIBUTING.md

 # Contributing

 This repository's infrastructure features pinned dependency management, a documentation site, an automated release process, GitHub integration, VS Code integration, and much more.
-It uses [tox](https://tox.wiki/en/latest/index.html) to automate and standardize testing across local development environments and CI/CD pipelines.

 ## Setup for Local Development